Stackclash/5e-vault/5. Mechanics/Items/Poisoners Kit.md

 Additionally, the "Crafting and Harvesting Poison" rules require the use of a poisoner's kit.

 *Source: Player's Handbook p.
 154, Xanathar's Guide to Everything p.
-83*
+83. Available in the SRD and the Basic Rules.*